eriklong95/linking/symbol-resolution/symbol-table.template.md

 This tells us that the name of the last entry in the symbol table is `state` (which is not a surprise).

-The next byte of a symbol table entry defines the `type` and `binding` properties of the entry with the first 4 bits defining the `type` and the next 4 defining the `binding`.
-The `type` property tells use which kind of symbol we dealing with (data object or function or something else) and the `binding` tells use whether the symbol is local or global.
-In our case, this byte is `0x11`, so the `type` is the bits `0001` and `binding` is the bits `0001`.
-What does that mean?
+The next byte of a symbol table entry defines the `st_info` property.
+This property tells us the type and the binding (scope) of the symbol.
+The four high-order bits define the binding, the four low-order bits define the type.
+In this case, the byte is `0x11`.
+This means that the `state` symbol has value `1` for the binding and also value `1` for the type.

+For symbol bindings, value `1` indicates the binding `STB_GLOBAL` which means that this symbol is a global symbol i.e. it is visible to all object files.
+It makes good sense that the `state` symbol has this binding because we know that, in the program we are building, it is referenced by another module.

+For symbol types, value `1` indicates the type `STT_OBJECT` which means that the symbol is a data object.
+Again, this makes good sense because `state` is a variable holding an `int` value.

-The next byte is unused.
+The next byte defines the `st_other` property which is unused.

 The next two bytes is the `section` property which tells us which section contains the definition of the symbol.
 In our case, `section` is 3, which is also the index